1 Day in Budapest: Itinerary and Best Things to Do (2025)

 Budapest is the capital of Hungary and there are so many things to do and places to visit!

-The five most famous attractions in Budapest are the Parliament, Heroes’ Square, Fisherman’s Bastion, Buda Castle and Bazilica.
+The five most famous attractions in Budapest are the Parliament, Heroes’ Square, Fisherman’s Bastion, Buda Castle and the St. Stephen’s Basilica.
 However, there are many other things to do in Budapest.

 Some other activities you may be interested in:

-• Central Market Hall: traditional Hungarian market where you can explore Hungarian delicacies such as salami, pickles and spices.
+- Central Market Hall: traditional Hungarian market where you can explore Hungarian delicacies such as salami, pickles and spices.
+Good place to buy some Hungarian souvenirs.

 Even if you’re in Budapest just for a day, you must try Hungarian food.
 Some of the traditional Hungarian dishes include: